roblevintennis/guest-posts/articles/the-little-button-that-could.md

 - Copying styles across workspace packages is a bit of an anti-pattern to some folks.
 I justify this with the benefits outweigh the costs; and also, when I think about how monorepos are using symlinks, and “not-so-failproof” hoisting, and all the other magics of the coding world I don't feel so bad here.
 - Of course you’ll have to subscribe to the decoupled techniques used here so no CSS-in-JS

 I believe that all approaches to software development have their pros and cons and you have to weigh costs vs. benefits and ultimately use your own discretion to decide if this approach to sharing a single CSS file across frameworks works for you.
-There are certainly other ways you could do this (e.g. you could use `littlebuttons-css` as an npm package dependency and go that route as well)
+There are certainly other ways you could do this (e.g. you could use `littlebuttons-css` as an npm package dependency and go that route)

 Conclusion

 Hopefully I’ve whet your appetite and you’re intrigued by the idea of creating UI component libraries and/or design systems that are not tied to a particular framework.
 Maybe you have a better idea on how to achieve this — I'd love to hear your thoughts in the comments if so.

 I'm sure you've seen the venerable TodoMVC project and how many framework implementations have been created for it.
 Similarly, wouldn't it be nice to have a UI component library of primitives available for many frameworks?
-Taking a good year to build a custom design system is quickly falling out of favor and company's are seriously questioning design system's ROI.
+Open UI is making great strides to properly standardize native UI component defaults, but I believe we’ll always need to insert ourselves to some extent.
+Certainly, taking a good year to build a custom design system is quickly falling out of favor and company's are seriously questioning design system's ROI.
+Some sort of scaffolding is required to make the endeavor practical.

-The vision of AgnosticUI is to have a framework agnostic way to build design systems quickly that are not tied down to a particular framework.
-If you happen to feel compelled to get involved, the project is still very early and approachable and I’d certainly love some help.
+The vision of AgnosticUI is to have a framework agnostic way to build design systems quickly that are not tied down to a particular frontend framework.
+If you happen to feel compelled to get involved, the project is still very early and approachable.
+I’d certainly love some help!
 Plus, if you’ve went through the above tutorial, you basically now know exactly how AgnosticUI works!

 The source code for this article is at https://github.com/roblevintennis/guest-posts/tree/the-little-button-that-could-series on the `the-little-button-that-could-series` branch.
 You can `git clone git@github.com:roblevintennis/guest-posts.git` and switch to that branch if you'd prefer to move faster or reference working code.